zonemaster/zonemaster/docs/specifications/tests/Syntax-TP/syntax06.md

       1. Output *[RNAME_RFC822_INVALID]*.
       2. Go to next server.
-   8. Extract the domain part (to the right of "@") from the mail address.
+   8. Extract the domain part (to the right of "@") from the mail address ("Domain Part").
-   9. Create an MX query for the domain part and send it to a resolving name server.
+   9. Create an MX query for the *Domain Part* and send it to a resolving name server.
-   10. If the MX lookup does not return a DNS response with with RCODE "NOERROR", then:
+   10. If the MX lookup does not return a DNS response with RCODE "NOERROR", then:
        1. Output *[RNAME_MAIL_DOMAIN_INVALID]*.
        2. Go to next server.
-   11. If the MX lookup returned a CNAME or a chain of CNAMEs then use the final name instead of the domain part in the steps below.
+   11. If the MX lookup returned a CNAME or a chain of CNAMEs then set *Domain Part* to be the the final name instead of the domain from the email address.
-   12. If the MX lookup returned a NO DATA response (no MX record), then
+   12. If the MX lookup returned a NO DATA response (no MX record),
+       then:
-       1. Create address queries (A and AAAA) for the domain part (or updated by CNAMEs above) and send it to a resolving name server.
+       1. Create address queries (A and AAAA) for the *Domain Part and send it to a resolving name server.
        2. Disregard any A record with 127.0.0.1 or AAAA with ::1.
-       3. If no A or AAAA records with the same owner name as domain part (or updated by CNAMEs above) were found in the responses then output *[RNAME_MAIL_DOMAIN_INVALID]*.
+       3. If no A or AAAA records with the same owner name as *Domain Part* were found in the responses then output *[RNAME_MAIL_DOMAIN_INVALID]*.
    13. If the MX lookup returned one or more MX records, then for each mail exchange (domain name in RDATA of the MX record) do: